Bias against left-handed people: Guitar and Bass

+Robert Fripp, Duane Allman, Gary Moore, Mark Knopfler, Steve Morse, Johnny Winters, Dick Dale, Joe Perry, Michael Bloomfield, Danny Gatton, Jimmy Rainey, George Van Eps, Steve Cropper, Ted Greene, Neal Schon, Elliot Easton, Elvis Costello, Billy Corgan.

+Some left-handed guitarists prefer the instrument, but there are many more lefties playing righty than “lefty-lefties.”
+Because there aren’t as many produced, a disadvantage for “lefty-lefties” is the scarcity and added cost of left-handed instruments.

 Computer input devices

 Input devices for computers can present obstacles to left-handed operation if intended for right-handed use.
 Some computer set-ups have the mouse placed on the right side of the keyboard and unable to be repositioned to the left.
 The mouse itself is also sometimes shaped to fit the right hand better.
 The functions of mouse buttons, even on mice shaped to fit both hands, default to right-hand use.
-On two-button mice, the left button —under the index finger of a right-handed person— is the primary button, while the right button performs secondary functions.
+On two-button mice, the left button—under the index finger of a right-handed person—is the primary button, while the right button performs secondary functions.
 The on-screen pointers themselves are also configured for right-handed people.
 Most desktop operating systems allow a user to reverse the functionality of mouse buttons to accommodate left-handed use, but left-handed cursors sometimes need to be specially downloaded.
 Trackballs and touchpads are often shaped for right-handed use.
 Even with the ability to change the functionality of buttons, these devices may be difficult for left-handed use.
-For a left handed person there are computer mice designed for left handed use, but they are a much smaller segment of the marketplace.
+For a left-handed person there are computer mice designed for left-handed use, but they are a much smaller segment of the marketplace.

-Frequently used keyboard shortcuts are a designed to be used with the left hand on a QWERTY keyboard and requires, for left handed mouse users, that the left hand be moved from the mouse to the keyboard and back.
+Frequently used keyboard shortcuts are designed to be used with the left hand on a QWERTY keyboard and requires, for left-handed mouse users, that the left hand be moved from the mouse to the keyboard and back.
 Examples of this are Undo (Ctrl/Command+Z), Cut (Ctrl/Command+X), Copy (Ctrl/Command+C) and Paste (Ctrl/Command+V).
-Some of these shortcuts have right handed alternatives like Ctrl+Insert and Shift+Insert for copy and paste (on Windows systems).
+Some of these shortcuts have right-handed alternatives, such as Ctrl+Insert and Shift+Insert for copy and paste (on Windows systems).
 But for Cut the corresponding shortcut is Shift+Delete in all application except for Windows explorer itself where it is used to permanently delete a file.